Skip to content

 git config --global user.email "MY_NAME@example.com"

-When you clone a project, a complete copy of the original remote repository is created locally on your system.
-Your local copy of the repository contains the entire history of the project files, not just the latest version of project files.
+When you clone a project, the local copy of the repository contains the entire history of the project files, not just the latest version of project files.

 In order to begin tracking a new file, you use the command git add <filename>.
 If you want to remove a file: git rm <filename>